-- i.
-How is aid disbursed? - 1.
-Tuition, fees, housing (if living on-campus), textbook charges, and any other institutional cost is billed to your student account.
-Keep in mind that: - Returning students may have a balance from a previous quarter. - Students considered non-residents for tuition paying purposes (generally students who do not have a Tribal ID on file in the enrollment services office) will have higher tuition rates. - Pell is only available for three full-time quarters per academic year, hence students receiving Pell in the summer, fall and winter quarters of the academic year will not receive Pell in the spring.
-Students wishing to decline summer Pell must do so in writing and with a signature.
+i.
+How is aid disbursed?

+1. Tuition, fees, housing (if living on-campus), textbook charges, and any other institutional cost is billed to your student account.

+Keep in mind that:

+- Returning students may have a balance from a previous quarter. - > Students considered non-residents for tuition paying purposes (generally students who do not have a Tribal ID on file in the enrollment services office) will have higher tuition rates. - Pell and WA state aid (not including State Work Study) are available for up to 150% of the award year if the student meets certain qualifications and elects to use more of their lifetime eligibility.
+Students wishing to utilize Summer Pell or WA state aid can do so by an email from their NWIC student email account or written and signed statement.
 Refer to your award letter for more information. - 2.
 Awards for the quarter are applied to your student account. - 3.
 Awards are generally (with some exceptions, depending on the origin of the award) used first to cover any outstanding balance on a student account.
 (No more than \$200 may be taken to cover costs from a previous award year) - 4.
 If the amount billed to your account is higher than the amount of award applied to your account, you are required to make arrangements to pay the remainder of your balance. - 5.
 If there is any amount of funding remaining on your student account after all of your outstanding balance has been paid, the remainder will be issued to you in the form of a refund check. - 6.
-Note that tuition and fees for a full-time resident student for a quarter are \$1,469 and that the most common amount of Pell grant received by a student is \$1910. - 7.
+Note that the estimated tuition and fees cost for a full-time resident student for the academic year are \$3,969.
+The maximum amount of Federal Pell grant received by a student for 3 full-time quarters during the 2021-2022 academic year is \$6,495. - 7.
 Credit Load:

-1 credit - 5 credits Less than Half Time
+1 credit - 5 credits

-6 credits - 8 credits Half Time
+6 credits - 8 credits

-9 credits - 11 credits Three Quarter Time
+9 credits - 11 credits

+Three Quarter Time